peterstanton/CSS490-Assignment2b/README.md

 * The program will run in a loop until you type "exit" at the prompt.

-* You can optionally compile your own executable jar by running "jar cfm myWeather.jar META-INF/MANIFEST.MF Hello/*.class"
+* You can optionally compile your own executable jar by running "jar cfvm myWeather.jar META-INF/MANIFEST.MF Hello/*.class"

 * You can then run the .jar by running "java -jar myWeather.jar"